• Skip to primary navigation

 The store-bought green juice (made with fruit juices plus kale and a few other leafy greens) keeps things super simple and quick.
 Green juice is actually quite tasty and is an ingredient that tends to be overlooked when making cocktails.

+If you’re looking for green St. Patrick’s Day cocktails for a party or just to make the day feel more fun, this green mule drink is it!
 With no special equipment or skills needed, it’s as easy as adding everything to a glass.

 It uses the classic Moscow Mule recipe as the base and adds a fun, holiday twist to it.
 There’s never been a more perfect St. Patrick’s Day Mule.

-It’s just as easy to make one cocktail as it is to make them for a crowd which means you can invite others over if you are looking to add a little bit of excitement.
+It’s just as easy to make one green mule cocktail as it is to make them for a crowd which means you can invite others over if you are looking to add a little bit of excitement.

 Some of the green juices also contain Spirulina, an organism that grows in fresh or saltwater.
 I learned about it when I was getting started with adaptogens, but hated the flavor.